SandyWyper/SandyDotDev/src/content/projects/banner-time/index.md

 live: "https://codepen.io/SandyWyper/pen/yLLGzOx?editors=0010"
 ---

-> A JQuery plugin that injects a sale or announcement banner for a scheduled start and finish time.
+> A JQuery plug-in that injects a sale or announcement banner for a scheduled start and finish time.

 ### Objective